ciandm/portfolio/portfolio-projects/photosnap.md

 ---

 #### Plan comparison
-For the plan comparison, there is a significant change moving from mobile to tablet in terms of the design.
+For the plan comparison, there is a **significant change moving from mobile to tablet in terms of the design**.
 The table headers were hidden and placed along each row, which required some forward planning when laying out the HTML markup.
+Initially, I had planned to do a mobile and desktop version, and use a hook to choose between them depending on the window size.
+However, **after careful consideration I was able make it work using only one component**, which helped to prevent any code duplication.

 ```javascript
 function PlanComparison({